-Corollary~\ref{cor:entropic_est_approx} includes the approximation error induced by regularization.
-The key requirement is that the hyperparameter $\eta$ is large relative to the ratio of the size of the feasible set $\mathcal{P}(X_i)$ (i.e. measured via the one norm and the entropy, $R_1(X_i)$ and $R_H(X_i)$) and the sub-optimality gap $\Delta_L(X_i)$ for each observed covariate $X_i$ in the sample for which the sub-optimality gap is not zero. \footnote{If the sub-optimality gap is zero, then any feasible solution in $\mathcal{P}(x)$ is optimal, and the objective does not vary within $\mathcal{P}(x)$, so the entropic regularized solution will pick out the maximum entropy solution, yielding the same value.} This ensures that the overall level of regularization $\frac{1}{\eta}$ is small enough so that the approximation error decreases exponentially with $\eta$ for each observed $X_i$ in the sample \citep{weed_explicit_2018}.
-Because these aspects of the conditional linear programs are independent of the sample size, we can expect that in any finite sample it is possible to find an $\eta$ that is larger than this minimal value.
+Theorem~\ref{thm:entropic_est_approx} includes the approximation error induced by regularization.
+The key requirement is that the hyperparameter $\eta$ is large---and so the level of regularization is small---relative to the ratio of the size of the feasible set $\mathcal{P}(X_i)$ and the sub-optimality gap $\Delta_L(X_i)$ for each observed covariate $X_i$ in the sample for which the sub-optimality gap is not zero (if it is zero, then any feasible solution is optimal).
+This ensures that the overall level of regularization $\frac{1}{\eta}$ is small enough so that the approximation error decreases exponentially with $\eta$ for each observed $X_i$ in the sample \citep{weed_explicit_2018}.
+Because these aspects of the conditional linear programs are independent of the sample size, we can expect that to find an $\eta$ that is larger than this minimal value for a finite sample.

 On the other hand, the first and second derivatives of the entropic solutions with respect to the nuisance functions $\bm{b}(x)$ and $\bm{c}(x)$ scale with $\eta$: larger values of $\eta$ can increase the magnitude of the derivatives and increase the scale of the bias quadratically with $\eta$.
-Corollary~\ref{cor:entropic_est_approx} summarizes sufficient conditions for this increase in magnitude to be outweighed by the decrease in approximation error so that the overall bias converges faster than $n^{-1/2}$---and so is asymptotically smaller than the standard error and will not affect our confidence intervals.
+Theorem~\ref{thm:entropic_est_approx} summarizes sufficient conditions for this increase in magnitude to be outweighed by the decrease in approximation error so that the overall bias converges faster than $n^{-1/2}$---and so is asymptotically smaller than the standard error and will not affect our confidence intervals.
 The faster $\eta$ grows, the more quickly the nuisance function errors need to converge (the maximum being a parametric convergence rate when $\eta = O(n^{1/4})$), but it is sufficient for $\eta$ to scale logarithmically with the sample size, $\eta = O(\log n)$, a relatively slow growth.

-Corollary~\ref{cor:entropic_est_approx} relies on being able to choose a large enough $\eta$ to ensure that the approximation error decays exponentially.
-However, it may be possible that under some data generating processes the minimal size of $\eta$ grows too quickly, depending on the tail behavior of the sub-optimality gaps $\Delta_L(X_i)$.